arnederoeck/NanoSatellite/README.md

     -u Consensus motif of your tandem repeat of interest (e.g. you can obtain these from the Tandem Repeats Finder / Simple Repeats track in the UCSC browser)

 Additional arguments
-    -p Name added to the output files
+    -p Prefix added to the output files
     -e If you add "-e no" then generation of an optional markdown report is suppressed -l Change the size of the flanking sequence in the reference squiggles -n Change the number of tandem repeat units in the reference squiggles